-- 2. To suspend the recommendation while minor corrections are being made. - 3.
+- 1. To recommend that the Ph.D. degree be awarded. - 2.
+To suspend the recommendation while minor corrections are being made. - 3.
 To award the M.Phil. degree. - 4.
 To permit the student to revise the dissertation with the goal of an M.Phil. degree. - 5.
 To outright fail the student and withdraw the student from the program.